 Geocache (Su): This Limit Break allows the geomancer to change the terrain to suit her needs.
 For a duration of 1 round + 1 round per four geomancer levels after 1st, the geomancer can choose a terrain (under Geomancy) and it converts the terrain around the geomancer in a 30-

 A geomancer casts geomancy spells which are drawn from the geomancer spell list.
-A geomancer begins play with 2 1st level geomancy spells of her choice.
-At each new geomancer level, she gains one new spell of any spell level or levels that she can cast (based on her new geomancer level).
+A geomancer begins play with 3 1st level geomancy spells of her choice.
+The geomancer also selects a number of additional 1st-level spells equal to her Wisdom modifier to add to her list of spells.
+Each time a character attains a new geomancer level, she gains two spells of her choice to add to her list of spells.
+The two free spells must be of spell levels she can cast.
 Like most mages, a geomancer can find or purchase scrolls with spells to add to her repertoire.

 To learn or cast a spell, the geomancer must have a Wisdom score equal to at least 10 + the spell level (Wis 11 for 1st-level spells, Wis 12 for 2nd-level spells, and so forth).
 The Difficulty Class for a saving throw against a geomancer’s spell is 10 + the spell level + the geomancer’s Wisdom modifier.
 In addition, a geomancer gains additional MP for having a high attribute (Wisdom—see Table: Bonus MP per Day (by Spell Level) on the MP System page).

-Starting at 1st level, a geomancer draws upon the power of the terrain she stands upon to defeat his foes.
-However, it takes time to master the energies of a given place; a geomancer begins only knowing one geomancy power and learns an additional geomancy power every odd level thereafter.
+Starting at 1st level, a geomancer draws upon the power of the terrain she stands upon to defeat her foes.
 The geomancer can use this ability a number of times per day equal to her class level + her Wisdom modifier.
-Which geomancy power a geomancer may use depends upon what type of terrain he is standing on, as noted in the table below.
+Which geomancy power a geomancer may use depends upon what type of terrain she is standing on, as noted in the table below.
 What terrain type the geomancer is standing on is up to the final determination of the DM.
-Geomancy is a standard action, usable at will.
 The range of geomancy is 25 feet plus 5 feet every two geomancer levels, and requires a ranged touch attack to strike a target.
-If the attack hits, it deals 1d6 damage (of an elemental type, see below) per three geomancer levels after 1st plus her Wisdom modifier to a 15-foot radius burst, centered on the target.
-Any creature, other than the target, within this radius (five feet around the target on all sides, if the target is a Medium creature) can make a Reflex save (DC 10 + half of the geomancer’s level + her Wisdom modifier) to take half damage.
+If the attack hits, it deals 1d6 damage (of an elemental type, or 1d4 if non-elemental, see below) plus her Wisdom modifier plus an additional 1d6 (or 1d4 if non-elemental) per three geomancer levels after 1st, centered on the target.
+Any adjacent creature to the target can make a Reflex save (DC 10 + half of the geomancer’s level + her Wisdom modifier) to take half damage.
 Any creatures struck by the effect must make another save (DC 10 + half of the geomancer’s level + her Wisdom modifier).
 If the creature fails this save it takes a secondary effect based on the attack used.
 This secondary effect has a duration of 3 rounds plus the geomancer’s Wisdom modifier, unless otherwise noted.
-A geomancer’s class level is considered to be her caster level.
+A geomancer’s class level is considered to be her caster level for the purposes of the Geomancy ability.

 |Demon Fire||Worked stone, wooden, and other floors indoors||Sleep||Will||Fire|